Dates of Ezekiel’s prophecy

 Key refrain in Ezekiel

-The most frequent refrain in Ezekiel, recurring at least 77 times, is then they [or you] shall know that I am Yahweh.
+The most frequent refrain in Ezekiel, recurring at least 77 times, is then they [or you] shall know that I am Yahweh (the first occurrence is in 5:13).
 This formula cuts to the heart of God’s purposes in His judging and restoring.
 God is working in all life’s circumstances to bring people to see, confess, and appreciate who He is!
 This objective intersects with Ezekiel as the prophet of Yahweh’s glory.
-God does what He does for the glory of His name.
-There are things He does not do purely because of how it reflects on His great name (20:9, 14, 22, 44).
+Both what God does and, on occasion, what He does not do (20:9, 14, 22, 44) are guided by His rightly placed zeal for the glory of His name.
 One of the worst tragedies of sin is the way God’s name is profaned and His glory sullied.
 Judah’s desecration of God’s holiness has driven Him away from His sanctuary (8:6).
 Jerusalem’s destruction is imminent.

 God’s answer to Israel’s idolatry